 - Choose the Type of POA: Determine the type of power of attorney document that suits your needs.
 It could be a General Power of Attorney or Enduring Power of Attorney

-- Consult a Solicitor: It’s highly recommended to consult with a solicitor or lawyer experienced in NSW’s POA laws.
-They can provide legal advice, help you understand the requirements, and ensure the document is correctly drafted.
+- Consult a Solicitor: It’s recommended to consult with a solicitor or lawyer experienced in NSW’s POA laws.
+They can provide legal advice, help you understand the requirements and ensure the document is correctly drafted.

 - Draft the POA Document: Work with your attorney or solicitor to draft the POA document.
-The document should clearly state your intent, the powers granted to the attorney, any limitations, and whether it’s enduring or not.
+The document should clearly state your intention, the powers granted to the attorney, any limitations and whether it’s enduring or not.

 Additional Steps

-- Include Witness Signatures: In NSW, a POA must be signed and witnessed correctly.
-Usually, it requires the signature of the principal (you), the attorney(s), and one or more witnesses.
+- Include Witness Signatures: In NSW, a witness must sign a POA.
+Usually it requires the signature of the principal (you), the attorney(s) and one or more witnesses.
 The witnesses must be over 18 years old and not be beneficiaries or attorneys themselves.

 - Certification: Depending on the type of POA, you may need a certification of legal capacity from a medical practitioner or other qualified professionals, especially for enduring powers of attorney.

-- Registration: Certain types of POAs, like enduring powers of attorney, may need to be registered with the NSW Land and Property Information (LPI) office.
+- Registration: Certain types of POAs, like enduring powers of attorney, may need to be registered with the NSW Land Registry Services (LRS) office.
 Your solicitor can guide you through this process.

 - Keep Copies: Keep copies of the signed and witnessed POA document in a safe place, and provide copies to your attorney(s) as needed.

-- Review Periodically: It’s a good practice to review your POA periodically and make updates if necessary, especially if there have been changes in your circumstances or the people you’ve designated as attorneys.
+- Review Periodically: It’s good practice to review your POA periodically and update if necessary, especially if there have been changes in your circumstances or the people you’ve appointed as attorneys.

-Remember that creating a POA is a legal matter, and errors or omissions in the document can have significant consequences.
-Consulting a solicitor for these purposes is important.
+Remember, creating a POA is a legal matter and errors or omissions in the document can have serious consequences.
+Consult a solicitor for these purposes.

 Contact Wills and Estate Planning Solicitors

-Experienced Wills & estate planning solicitors can help you with drafting legally valid Wills as well as appointing a general power of attorney, enduring power of attorney etc. Our team of lawyers at JB Solicitors provide various services in relation to Wills and estate planning.
+Experienced Wills & estate planning solicitors can help you with drafting a valid Will.
+Solicitors will also help you in appointing a general power of attorney, enduring power of attorney etc. Our team of lawyers at JB Solicitors provide various services in relation to Wills and estate planning.

-If you lose capacity to make your own decisions including decisions on medical treatment, it is necessary to appoint someone who will have your best interests in mind.
+If you lose capacity to make your own decisions including decisions on medical treatment, you need to appoint someone who will have your best interests in mind.
 We offer fixed-fee pricing for some of our Wills and estate planning services, including helping you create a power of attorney.
 You can view our fixed-fee prices here.

-If you have more questions like ‘can a power of attorney change a Will in Australia?’, do not hesitate to reach out to our competent and friendly team of solicitors today.
+If you have more questions like ‘can a power of attorney change a Will in Australia?’, contact our friendly team of solicitors today.
 We can represent you in the district, local or supreme court when required.
 We also have other legal teams such as immigration team and criminal team if you are charged with criminal offence.